filipmachala88/Products/Tension/CMS - WordPress - WooCommmerce/README.md

 - not learned yet (have to learn)

 (4) Finish project
-- work-test (if page works properly without errors & bugs)
+- functionality check (if page works properly without errors & bugs)